rvsingh31/VidRecognizer/src/README.md

 ## Running the models' scripts

 As mentioned before, we implemented three models.
-Out of which, we were able to train two models successfully given the timeframe we had and multiple implementation issues we faced, the reasons of which can be found in our project report[ADD REPORT IN REPO] [here](../Report.pdf).
+Out of which, we were able to train two models successfully given the timeframe we had and multiple implementation issues we faced, the reasons of which can be found in our project report [here](report_and_presentation/Report.pdf).

 ### C3D